oleksii-kachura/luncher/README.md

 * Adds current date and author in description
 * On Campaign Actions and Campaign Settings lets you go directly to Edit Action page when you click 'details' link
 * If there are no scripts on Campaign Scripts page adds a new one
 * On Campaign Settings page moves Campaign Scripts and Mappings out of additional settings
+* Alternative document title option adds Campaign prefix and client name to the title tag

 ###### Built-in:
 * Replaces spinner gif to have transparent background